ratchet-stpup/CinnamonTools/Applets/0dyseus@CustomCinnamonMenu/README.md

 ## Added options/features

-- The separator between **Favorites** box and **Quit** box can have a custom height.
-I couldn't find a way to make this flexible or automatic.
 - The searchbox can be moved to the bottom or completely hidden.
 It can also have a fixed width or an automatic width to fit the menu width.
-- The applications info box (that thing that is used instead of a good old tooltip ¬¬) can be hidden.
+- The applications info box can be aligned to the left or be hidden.
 - The size of the Favorites/Categories/Applications icons can be customized.
 - The amount of recent files can be customized.
 - The **Quit** buttons can be hidden all at once or individually.